Probate Q&A Series

 A contest typically follows these steps:

-• File a written objection or caveat with the clerk.
+• File a written objection, petition, or other proper pleading with the clerk.

-• Serve the executor and all interested parties.
+• Serve the executor and all interested parties as required.

-• Attend a probate hearing before the clerk or judge.
+• Attend a probate hearing before the clerk or judge, if set.

 • Argue grounds for removal or disqualification.

-The court reviews evidence and applies relevant statutes.
-It may dismiss the contest, modify the executor’s duties, or remove the executor and appoint an alternate under the statutory priority scheme.
+The clerk reviews evidence and applies relevant statutes.
+It may dismiss the contest or remove the executor and appoint an alternate under the statutory priority scheme.

 2. Key Steps to Contest an Executor Appointment